Hajdukson/Money-manager/README.md

 * Now user can manage his money and be happy knowing his month or lifetime balacne

 ## How to run the aplication
-Open up your copy, compile or running the executable file under /Bin/Debug directory..
+Open up your copy, compile or run the executable file under /Bin/Debug directory..